-• Documentation
+Documentation

-Standards of Practice Risk Management and Safety
+Risk Management and Safety

 The physiotherapist promotes and maintains a safe environment for clients, health-care providers, themselves, and others.

 Clients can expect to be safe in the care of the physiotherapist and in the practice environment, and that any patient safety incidents will be appropriately addressed and disclosed promptly and transparently.